morabicit/wave/README.md

 ### Roles:

 1. **USER**:
-   - Access authentication APIs.
-   - Read news.
+   - Can access authentication APIs and view news.
 2. **WRITER**:
-   - Perform CRUD operations on news (publishing requires admin approval).
+   - Can create, update, or delete news (requires admin approval for publishing).
 3. **ADMIN**:
-   - Full access to all APIs.
+   - Has full access to all APIs and functionalities.

 ### Default Role: